Nashville regional and Davidson County Salvation Army financial assistance.

 Holiday meals – Christmas and Thanksgiving groceries and meals are provided during each holiday for low income families, especially those with children.
 Many services are offered in the Center of Hope.
 Individuals and families who are hungry and have no place to go for companionship also benefit from the holiday meal programs.
 Guests of the Salvation Army are offered a nutritious meal and entertainment.

-As an example of the resources offered, Thanksgiving Food Baskets and meals are normally distributed to about 1,000 local Nashville families through a partnership with non-profits such as Metro Social Services and other partnering organizations.
+As an example of the resources offered, Thanksgiving Food Baskets and meals are normally distributed to thousands of Nashville families as well as Davidson County through a partnership with non-profits such as Metro Social Services and other partnering organizations.

 Another key Christmas service is the Angel Tree Program.
 This provides less fortunate children and seniors across Davidson County with personalized gifts, toys and other necessities.
 These individuals and children would otherwise go without during Christmas.
 Without the Salvation Army they would receive very little or maybe even nothing during the holiday season.

 Kids are not the only beneficiaries.
 Angel Tree also provides gifts and visits to seniors and nursing home residents, financial assistance to especially needy families in crisis situations (Adopt-A-Family), as well as gifts and necessities for families of prison inmates.
-Almost 20,000 individual may receive help around the Holidays, including financial assistance, toys, or meals.
+Tens of thousands of families as well as individuals from davidson County and Nashville Tennessee may receive help around the Holidays, including financial assistance, toys, or meals.

 The Salvation Army Angel Tree Program relies upon donations, gifts, and volunteers from the local community.
 The program does offer individuals and partnering corporations an opportunity to adopt less fortunate seniors and children provide them with personal toys, gifts and necessities during the holidays.